ryanklee/LLM-Workflow-Director/docs/claude_integration.md

 This document outlines the integration of Anthropic's Claude models into the LLM-Workflow Director, including best practices for prompt engineering and utilizing Claude's unique capabilities.

 ## Important Note on API Usage
-ALWAYS use the messages API for interacting with Claude models.
-The completions API is deprecated and should not be used.
+ALWAYS use the completion API for interacting with Claude models.
+The messages API is not officially supported for Claude 3 models.

 ## Supported Claude Models
 1. Claude 3 Haiku: Fast and cost-effective